World War Two

 General websites

-- Select a level eg Primary.
+Select a level eg Middle.

-- Do a keyword search for 'World War Two'.
+Do a keyword search for 'World War Two'.

-- Select a link from the search results eg World War II.
+Select a link from the search results eg World War II (1939-1945).

-- You can move up and down a level if you need to.
+You can move up and down a level if you need to.

 Tips: Search words, or keywords, are the most important words in our question.
 Usually it's better to leave out small words like the, a and of and just choose the main ones, eg Somme.
 We can always change our keywords or add more if we need to.

 This is another EPIC database which provides an overview of world history including World War Two.
-To find the best information we suggest using keywords such as 'The Holocaust' or 'Battle of Normandy.'

 Tips: To get to the EPIC databases you will need a password from your school librarian first.
-Or, you can log on to AnyQuestions.co.nz between 1 and 6pm Monday to Friday, and one of the librarians can help you online.
+Or, you can log on to AnyQuestions between 1 and 6pm Monday to Friday, and one of the librarians can help you online.
 Some EPIC databases may also be available through your public library.

-New Zealand website
+New Zealand websites

 Te Ara: Encyclopedia of New Zealand

-- Select the Keyword section.
+Select the Keyword section.

-- Scroll down and click on War and Peace.
+Look down for War and Peace.

 Tips: We like sites like this because they're reliable.
 You can tell because of their web address - they have either .govt or.ac, meaning they are from government or educational organisations.